WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_unix_refresher/module_linux_scripting.md

 ### Exercises
-- Open up a new terminal window, navigate to the files directory in the `Linux_Scripting` directory and complete the following exercise:
+- Open up a new terminal window, navigate to the files directory in the `Linux_scripting` directory and complete the following exercise:
 1. Use the `head` command to extract the first 500 lines of the file `genome_1.gff` and store the output in a new file called `genome_1.500.gff`.
 2. Use the `wc` command to count the number of lines in the `genome_2.bed` file.
 3. Use the `sort` command to sort the file `genome_2.bed` on chromosome and then gene position.